sushilsingh5657/MOBILE-SALES-DASHBOARD/README.md

 •	YOY Comparison – Highlights performance compared to the same period last year

 •	Dynamic Slicers – Filter by Month, Brand, Payment Method, Model
+# Summary
+This dashboard helps businesses and analysts gain valuable insights into mobile sales trends and customer behavior.
+With year-over-year and MTD comparisons, it is a powerful tool for identifying growth opportunities, optimizing marketing strategies, and enhancing decision-making processes.